 PAEDS (Paediatric Active Enhanced Disease Surveilllance)

-PAEDS consists of a network of clinicians and public health researchers in five tertiary paediatric hospitals across Australia:
+PAEDS consists of a network of clinicians and public health researchers in 7 tertiary paediatric hospitals across Australia.

 - The Royal Children’s Hospital, Melbourne, Victoria